aws-samples/serverless-patterns/eventbridge-lambda-fsx-openzfs-periodic-replication/README.md

 Amazon EventBridge to trigger AWS Lambda function to replicate FSx-OpenZFS volumes across file systems

-The AWS SAM template deploys an Amazon EventBridge rule to trigger an AWS Lambda function based on a user schedule to copy the snapshot of the volume and copy them to the target FSx system.
+The AWS SAM template deploys an Amazon EventBridge Scheduler to trigger an AWS Lambda function based on a user schedule to copy the snapshot of the volume and copy them to the target FSx system.

 The template contains a sample Lambda function that receives the user input for source and target VolumeId.
 The Lambda function creates snapshots of the source FSx VolumeID and replicates them by performing copy_snapshot_and_update_volume call to the target VolumeId in same account and same region.
 Notify users using a SNS topic for any errors and snapshot creation details.